 West Virginia provides access to:

-- All available state and federal work force training resources
+- Available state and federal workforce training resources

-- Electric rates in West Virginia are among the lowest in the nation
+- Utility rates among the lowest in the nation

-- High quality of life and unparalleled outdoor recreational activities
+- High quality of life, low cost of living and unparalleled outdoor recreational activities

 Direct Loan Programs